Mating of trees for random planar maps and Liouville quantum gravity: a survey: Discrete mating of trees

 A planar map is called \emph{rooted} if there is a marked directed edge, which we call the \emph{root edge}.
 The \emph{root vertex} is the terminal endpoint of the root edge.
 A (rooted) planar map with a single face is called a (rooted) planar tree.
 For a rooted planar tree $T$ with $n$ edges, its unique face has degree $2n$ (each of the $n$ edges has multiplicity 2).
 Suppose we trace along the boundary of this face started from the root edge.
 We define $C_0 :=0$ and for each $i\in \{1,\dots,2n\}$, we let $C_i$ be the graph distance in $T$ from the $i$th vertex we encounter to the root vertex.
 Then $i\mapsto C_i$ is a walk with $2n$ steps in $\{+1,-1\}$ which takes values in $\Z_{\ge 0}$ and starts and ends at the origin.
 This walk is called the \emph{contour function} of $T$.
 It is not hard to see that each walk with these properties is the contour function of a unique planar tree $T$ with $n$ edges, so we have a bijection between trees and walks.
 See~\cite{legall-tree-survey} for more on this bijection.

 Given a finite connected graph $G$, a \emph{spanning tree} of $G$ is a connected subgraph of $G$ without cycles whose vertex set agrees with that of $G$.
-Let $\MT^n$ be the set of triples of the form $(M,e_0 ,T)$ where $M$ is planar map $n$ edges rooted at the edge $e_0$ and $T$ is a spanning tree of $M$.
+Let $\MT^n$ be the set of triples of the form $(M,e_0 ,T)$ where $M$ is planar map with $n$ edges rooted at the edge $e_0$ and $T$ is a spanning tree of $M$.
 Let $\LW^n$ be the set of walks on $\Z^2_{\ge 0}$ of $2n$ steps, with steps in $\{(1,0),(-1,0),(0,1),(0-1) \}$, starting and ending at the origin.
 The Mullin bijection is a bijection between $\MT^n$ and $\LW^n$, which is a two-dimensional analog of the contour function of a rooted planar tree in the previous paragraph.

 We now explain the Mullin bijection; see Figure~\ref{fig-burger-bijection} for an illustration.
 Given $(M , e_0 , T)\in \MT^n$, let $M^*$ be the dual map of $M$ (whose vertices correspond to faces of $M$) and let $T^*$ be the dual spanning tree of $M^*$, which consists of edges of $M^*$ which do not cross edges of $T$.
 Let $Q$ be the graph whose vertex set is the union of the vertex sets of $M$ and $M^*$, with two such vertices joined by an edge if and only if they correspond to a face of $M$ and a vertex incident to that face.
+If $v$ is a vertex of $M$ which corresponds to $k\in\BB N$ prime ends on the boundary of the face $f\in M^*$, then there are $k$ edges joining $v$ and $f$, one for each prime end.
 We define the root edge $\BB e_0$ of $Q$ to be the edge which is adjacent to the terminal endpoint of $e_0$ and which is the first edge in the counterclockwise direction among all such edges.
 Then $Q$ is a quadrangulation, and each face of $Q$ is bisected by either an edge of $T$ or an edge of $T^*$, which divides it into two triangles.
 Let $\mcl T$ be the set of such triangles, and view $\mcl T$ as the vertex set of a graph whereby two triangles are joined by an edge if they share a common edge of $Q\cup T\cup T^*$ (i.e., $\mcl T$ is the dual map of $Q\cup T \cup T^*$).

 There is a unique path $\lambda : \{1,\dots,2n\} \rta \mcl T$ which snakes between the trees $T$ and $T^*$, begins and ends at the midpoint of $\BB e_0$, traverses each triangle of $\mcl T$ exactly once, and always keeps $T$ to its right and $T^*$ to its left (see Figure~\ref{fig-burger-bijection}).
 We call $\lambda$ the \emph{peano curve} of $(M,e_0,T)$.